Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

       - Backup file includes accounts, identities, address book, and private keys.
       - Backup is not necessary but secret recovery phrase is needed.
       - Backup is not necessary but secret recovery phrase is needed.
+      - Backup is not necessary but secret recovery phrase is needed.
    *  - Private keys are stored on the LEDGER device that is secured by a PIN code and backed up by recovery phrase.
       - Private keys are stored in the wallet.
       - Private keys are stored in the wallet and backed up by a secret recovery phrase.
       - Private keys are stored in the wallet and secured by the passcode used to encrypt the wallet and backed up with the secret recovery phrase.
+      - Private keys are stored in the wallet and backed up by a secret recovery phrase.
-   *  - Creation and management of single signature accounts
+   *  - Creation and management of single signature and multi-signature accounts
-      - Creation and management of single signature accounts
+      - Creation and management of single signature accounts only
-      - Creation and management of single signature accounts
+      - Creation and management of single signature accounts only
-      - Creation and management of single signature accounts
+      - Creation and management of single signature accounts only
-   *  - Creation and management of multi signature accounts
+      - Creation and management of single signature accounts only
-      - N/A
-      - N/A
-      - N/A
    *  - Creation of identities
+      - Creation of identities
       - Creation of identities
       - Creation of identities
       - Creation of identities